paulmooreparks/Xfer/README.md

 <// Comments may enclose </other comments/> if the enclosing specifiers are repeated. //>
 ```

-### Why Two Different Element Syntaxes?

-In the prototype design of Xfer, only digraph pairs were used to delimit elements.
-However, I received feedback that this syntax was difficult to read and write, especially for complex documents.
-The minimized syntax is more concise and easier to read and write, but it is less flexible than the digraph syntax.
-The digraph syntax allows for nested elements and comments, while the minimized syntax does not.
-In nearly all cases, though, the minimized syntax is sufficient, but the digraph syntax is always available for cases where it is needed.

 ## Design Goals
 * **Explicit Types**: All values are explicitly typed.
 * **No Commas**: Xfer allows for objects and arrays to be defined without any separator characters between elements.
 * **No Escaping**: Xfer does not require escaping of special characters in values.
-Instead, values are enclosed in unique paired digraphs that eliminate the need for escaping.
+Instead, values are enclosed in unique delimiters that eliminate the need for escaping.
 * **Nullable Values**: Xfer supports null values only for types that are defined as nullable.

 ## Features of Xfer